manishshanker/Mettle/README.md

             modules/    --> all module code
             appCache.js --> for handling HTML5 app cache
-            main.js     --> main file where execution begins namespace   --> holds the namespace for the project serviceURLs --> holds list of all urls required by modules vendor/
+            main.js     --> main file where execution begins config.js   --> holds the namespace for the project and other global configs serviceURLs --> holds list of all urls required by modules vendor/
         templates/      --> holds all templates, default handlebars